 The maps may be:

 a.
 Original and unpublished maps or spatial data. b.
 Reinterpretations of cartographic products or data, created or collected by the same or different authors and reported in documents that have limited circulation, were not published or were not formally edited.
 Such is the case of professional or postgraduate theses and internal technical reports.
 In this case, it is necessary to specify the cartographic contribution and the criteria used in the reinterpretation. c.
 Documents such as those described in the previous point, which have already been published in printed or digital format.
 A letter from the copyright owner authorizing a new digital publication will be required. d.
 Compilation of various cartographic documents or data (electronic or printed), systematically integrated into a spatial database with their relative attributes (coordinates, measurements, references, methods). e.
 Updated versions of maps already published in printed version by the same author or by different authors.
 A letter from the copyright owner authorizing a new digital publication will be required

-The maps and their articles submitted to the journal receive a single-blind review, where the reviewers are anonymous, however, the review can be double-blind or open, if requested by the author or reviewer.
+The maps and their articles submitted to the journal receive a double-blind review, where the reviewers and the authors are anonymous.

 The official languages are Spanish and English and the use of both is mandatory in the title, summary and captions of figures, tables and maps.

-The submitted material can consist of one or more maps accompanied by an article.
+The submitted material can consist of one or more maps accompanied by its article.

 A brief article explaining the scientific relevance of the data and the methodology used for its acquisition and processing, as well as the methodology used to construct the maps.
 Extended articles incorporating analysis and interpretations will not be accepted and it is advisable to publish them in specialized journals, referring to the material published in this journal.